Jagholin/dungeon1/README.md

 > python serve.py

-to start a local webserver that will serve the game page on localhost.
+to start a local webserver that will serve the game page on localhost (requires Python 3).